 Applying for Graduation

 If you are seeking an Associate in Arts Degree, Associate of Science Degree, AAT, AST or a Certificate of Achievement, you must submit a petition for graduation at the beginning of the last semester in which you will be completing the requirements for graduation.
+Click on the link below for more information.

 Students with MyOCC access: